Charles Schwab vs Wells Fargo in 2026

 Recommendations

-Beginning Investors: A managed account at either firm, preferably with some access to a human advisor.
+Beginning Investors: We suggest a managed account with either firm, preferably one with a human advisor in some capacity.

 Equity Trading: Schwab with thinkorswim.

-Long-Term Investors and Retirement Savers: Schwab has a more robust website with planning resources, so we recommend Schwab.
+Long-Term Investors and Retirement Savers: Schwab has more materials on its website for retirement planning and other forms of long-term investing.
+We would go with Schwab.

 New Account Promotions